codewithheeren/Java/1.OOPS/Assignements.md

 If user dont want to continue, ask to user to press 'E' or 'e' to exit.

 Task 2: Create a Java program that reads from a file and handles exceptions related to file I/O, such as FileNotFoundException and IOException.
 Additionally, use an anonymous class to filter files with a specific extension (e.g.,Only ".txt" file should be read other wise some customexception "FileNotAccepted" will throw).

-Requirements:
-Use an anonymous class to implement the FilenameFilter interface.
-Display the contents of the filtered files.
+also display the contents of the filtered files.
 ```
 ---